Lab 5 - Combine Behaviors to Complete a Mission

 The mission of your robot is to pass under the red tunnel.
 The e-puck robot starts at the center of the checker texture square (right) and must navigate through the maze to get to the red tunnel (left).
 The robot can follow any free path (it does not need to be the shortest nor the fastest).

 There are many ways to implement a program for the robot to complete this mission.
-But, since the goal of this assignment is to practice concepts from previous labs, you must implement at least the following functions:
+But for this assignment you must implement concepts from other labs.
+The list of requirements is given below:

-The environment cannot be changed: no object can be added, moved or removed from the provided world.
+- The provided environment cannot be changed: no object can be added, moved or removed from the provided world.

 Figure 2.
 Maze navigation by switching between three simple behaviors: wall-following, curve +90 degrees and turn -90 degrees.